 The Flag Pattern

-The flag pattern is one of the short-term continuation patterns.
-It is quite similar to the pennant pattern with the "flag" representing a relatively short consolidation period following a sharp price movement and marks the mid-point of a longer price movement.
+The Flag pattern is one of the short-term continuation patterns.
+It is quite similar to the pennant pattern with the "flag" representing a relatively short consolidation period following a sharp price movement and marks the mid-point of a longer price movement or trend.
 It is not a reversal pattern.